faded53222/NSWord/README.md

 The restriction files, which contain the sites to be extracted from the events results, are obtained in ``process_sites.ipynb``.

 ``make_index.py`` builds index for faster running. ``process.py`` gets positive samples for the dataset. ``process_neg_approach1.py`` gets half of the negative samples with the same 5-mer motifs as positive ones.
 And ``process_neg_approach2.py`` gets the other half of the negative samples by selecting sites that are m6A modifiable in other cell-lines but not in Hct116.
+Run the commands with '-help' for parameter details.

 Example:
 ```bash